 Documentary Funeral Photography & Filmmaking

-Why Some Families Choose Funeral Photography
+Why Families Commission Funeral Photography

 Documentary Hybrid Film, featuring both photography and video